 But purpose-built gun-carrying bags are always a good idea.
 They are better at retaining your firearm and other related firearm gear like hearing protection, eye protection, and ammunition.

-Covert and discreet are often similar but the largest difference between covert and discreet bags are most covert bags aren’t purpose built.
+Covert and discreet are often similar but the largest difference between covert and discreet bags is most covert bags aren’t purpose-built.

-A lot of times covert bags are your typically JanSport book bags.
-An old guitar case that you’ve replaced the foam in and not use it to carry your rifles and pistols around.
+A lot of times covert bags are your typical JanSport book bags.
+An old guitar case that you’ve replaced the foam in and not used to carry your rifles and pistols around.

 Possibly even a tennis racket case that you’ve repurposed.

 However, these types of cases have their disadvantages.
 We covered those in-depth in our discreet carry case guide.

 One of the most popular types of firearms in modern history is the handgun.
 That makes it no surprise that there are a metric ton of pistol gun bag options.

 Shooting enthusiasts are using anything from single gun bags to the box the gun came into our high-end pistol range bag to carry their gun to the range.

 Every range trip is different and everyone uses the range for different things.